Jump to accessibility statement Skip to content

 Home / Student experience / Discover Sunderland blog / Education and Society / TESOL: Home or away?

-Are you considering studying for a masters in TESOL with the University of Sunderland and want to learn more about your options?
-We have designed our MA TESOL course to be as flexible as possible in order to meet the needs of our diverse student population.
+Are you considering studying for a master's in TESOL and want to learn more about your options?
+We've designed our MA TESOL course to be as flexible as possible in order to meet the needs of our diverse student population.

 What is TESOL?